Mission

 The ASN has a deep understanding of the interconnection between advising, broader institutional goals, and student success.
 As thought leaders and experts in the field of holistic advising, we are able to provide resources on best practices in the field of advising as well as change management services to the institution more broadly.
 We believe this will result in new and reviewed structures and systems for advising that were designed to address racial and socioeconomic inequities and contribute positively to institutional goals and student outcomes.

-NASPA’s five core partners are dedicated to the advancement of the field of holistic advising.
+NASPA’s core partners are dedicated to the advancement of the field of holistic advising.
 Leveraging their collective expertise and existing research and resources, they are well-positioned to provide effective solutions and materials across higher education.

 -